 Wilson Raza, said:

-"The Musliim villagers who are against us are powerful politically and financially and we have little hope for justice - after all we are hated Christians.
+“The Muslim villagers who are against us are powerful politically and financially and we have little hope for justice – after all we are hated Christians.

 “We are praying for a return to life with original vigour for our injured brother Azeem and have been consoling his family especially Baba Gulzar Masih.

-"This attack has left us devastated and fearful many of us our deciding whther or not to leave our community where our ancestors have been since the partition of India.
+“This attack has left us devastated and fearful many of us our deciding whether or not to leave our community where our ancestors have been since the partition of India.

-"It is heratbreaking that the simple act of building a church can cause enough offence to Muslims to lead to such violence.
+“It is heart-breaking that the simple act of building a church can cause enough offence to Muslims to lead to such violence.

 “This hatred is so deep there is little hope for our future generations.